Student and Parent Handbook

-In the event of an accident or illness at school requiring medical attention, parents or emergency contacts will be notified.
+In the event of an accident or illness at school, parents or emergency contacts will be notified.
 It is the parent’s responsibility to provide emergency contacts.

 Agenda (Communication) Bags

 We encourage all K-2 students to purchase an agenda bag.
-These are purchased from the school at a cost of $8.50.
+These are purchased from the school at a cost.
 It’s a great tool for students to transport their materials between home and school.

-According to the School Act and school policy, students are expected to attend school regularly and punctually.
+According to the Alberta School Act, students are expected to attend school regularly and punctually.
 It is the responsibility of the parent to ensure their child follows these policies.
 Please inform teachers and/or office staff if your child will be away from school.
-Please ensure your child is on time for school.
+Also, please ensure your child is on time for school.

 The bell to enter the school rings at 8:32 am.
 Classes begin at 8:40 am

 Our morning bell rings at 8:32.
 This is when designated student doors open and students can enter the school.
 The front door will open at 8:00.
 Only kindergarten students and those students who are late for school use the front doors.

 The front doors will be open from 8:00a.m. - 4:30p.m.

 All other doors will open at 8:32, every recess break and at 3:05.